junxit/us-congress-bills-116/bill.md

 >   - **(1)** to develop culturally appropriate materials on evidence-based topics such as nutrition education, optimal diet plans, and programs for regular exercise;
 >   - **(2)** to support heart health promotion activities of community organizations that work with or serve communities disproportionately affected by heart disease, such as South Asian communities in the United States; or
 >   - **(3)** to support conferences or workshops on research practices, methodology, and design to include more members of communities disproportionately affected by heart disease, such as South Asian communities in the United States, in scientific studies.
-> - **(c)** *Annual report to congress* Not later than 180 days after the date of the enactment of the South Asian Heart Health Awareness and Research Act of 2020, and annually thereafter, the Secretary shall submit to Congress a report on outreach efforts and data relating to heart disease in communities disproportionately affected by heart disease, such as South Asian communities in the United States.
+> - **(c)** *Annual report to congress* Not later than 180 days after the date of the enactment of the South Asian Heart Health Awareness and Research Act of 2020, and annually thereafter, the Director shall submit to Congress a report on outreach efforts and data relating to heart disease in communities disproportionately affected by heart disease, such as South Asian communities in the United States.
-> - **(d)** *Authorization of appropriations* For purposes of carrying out this section, there is authorized to be appropriated $1,000,000 for each of fiscal years 2021 through 2025.
+> - **(d)** *Authorization of appropriations* For purposes of carrying out this section, there is authorized to be appropriated $1,000,000 for each of fiscal years 2020 through 2024.

 ## § 3.
 Heart health research